YUHAOCHEN-JCU/cp1404practicals/prac_10/README.md

 For each one, write a short explanation of what was good about your review.

 ### Good Code Review 1
-complete all by ZhihaoTang615 路 Pull Request #3 路 ZhihaoTang615/cp1404practical
+complete all by ZhihaoTang615 · Pull Request #3 · ZhihaoTang615/cp1404practical

 ### Explanation
 I pointed out the issue of unclear variable naming and suggested using more descriptive names, such as changing `x` to `number_of_items`.
 This improved the readability of the code and helped developers understand the code's intent faster.

 ### Good Code Review 2
-Prac 05 feedback by saikokokyaw 路 Pull Request #1 路 saikokokyaw/CP1404practicals
+Prac 05 feedback by saikokokyaw · Pull Request #1 · saikokokyaw/CP1404practicals

 ### Explanation
 I found that the function did not handle errors and suggested adding a try-except block to handle file read and write errors.
 This suggestion enhanced the robustness of the code, making it more reliable in real-world scenarios.